Solstice: consider the total cost of ownership

 Like any technology that one buys these days, it’s important to consider the total cost of ownership.
 In the case of Solstice, your business will have to pay 20 percent of the purchase price again, every year, just to keep the technology up to date.

 As part of its commitment to business, ClickShare customers not only receive free firmware updates but also complimentary management tools.
-These include Button Manager and XMS Management Platform, an administration tool that updates and manages your ClickShare and ClickShare Conference devices remotely and conveniently and gives you insightful analytics to further improve your collaborative meeting room solutions.
+These include the XMS Management Platform, an administration tool that updates and manages your ClickShare Present and ClickShare Conference room systems remotely and conveniently and gives you insightful analytics to further improve your collaborative meeting room solutions.

 Here’s how the total cost of ownership for ClickShare and Solstice breaks down:

 ClickShare’s user experience is simple and intuitive.
 There are no multi-step instructions.
 No training.
 No manuals.
 Just seamless connecting to the room's AV setup and easy content sharing to the meeting room screen.
 The clue is in the name: you simply click the Button or ClickShare App and start your meeting instantly.
 This ease of use saves time and helps you make the most of the time you’ve booked for meetings, inculding your remote and hybrid meetings.
 Acceptance by your visitors is pretty much instantaneous.
 Since ClickShare offers free updates, you are always sure to have working units available in your meeting rooms.
 With ClickShare users have the freedom to chose between plug & play sharing with a Button or work flow integration with an App (for both laptop & desktop as for mobile devices).
 In fact combining both in one and the same meeting offers a richer and interactive way of collaboration.